DeadmanXXXII/Clickjacking/ClickjackLabAndroid.md

 bash
 Copy code
 python3 -m http.server 8000
 Visit http://0.0.0.0:8000/ in your browser.
 You should see a "Click Me" button.
-If not, the attack might not be compatible with your phone’s OS.
+If it doesn’t appear, the attack might not be compatible with your phone’s OS.
 You can try other clickjacking examples from GitHub or modify the existing ones.

 Happy Hacking!

 Feel free to explore different clickjacking techniques.
-Some overlays might be opaque, while others may use invisible buttons or redirect to other sites or files.
+Some might use opaque overlays, invisible buttons, or redirections to other sites or files.

-Note: Be cautious when testing different attacks as running them improperly could have legal consequences.
+Note: Be cautious when testing different attacks, as improper use may have legal consequences.

 Additional Resources
 Labelled Video: I’ll upload a video demonstration once I'm home and figure out how to upload videos in GitHub.dev.
-Enjoy your experiments and have fun hacking!
+Enjoy your experiments and happy hacking!

 - DeadmanXXXII

-css
-Copy code

-Feel free to adjust any specific details or URLs to better fit your needs.